Andrescc143/fiftyseven-movies/README.md

 The following is another example, but this time, retrieving private data (data which belongs to and which is only accessible by its owner)

 ![private_data_example](https://github.com/Andrescc143/fiftyseven-movies/blob/production/fiftyseven_movies/fiftyseven_movies/staticfiles/services-working-private-data.png)

+## APP Highlights

+### Features

+* JWT authentication using Simple-JWT
+* Endpoint to fill up table of the Movie model, in order to use its elements during the interaction with the table of the MoviePlaylist model
+* The project is divided by apps, considering the general logic of each feature.
+The apps are:
+  * movies: Where all the features related to the movies and moviesplaylists was built, including the models (Movie and MoviePlaylist), the serializers, the views, etc.
+  * users: Where all the features related to the users authentication was built, including the models (User), the configuration of the JWT classes,the serializers, the Login and Logout views, etc.
+* The *settings.py* file was divided into base.py, local.py and production.py, where the last two files inherits from the base.py the general configurations.
+This to make easier the configuration of the project depending on the running environment.
+* The validation processes for the data were included in the serializers used for each view.
+For this app is being use both, the default validators (based on the field to be validated, like the ones for Email fields) and some custom validators.
+* The app has two versions:
+  * Source code: To download and execute in a local environment
+  * Cloud-base: To get access through internet and interact with all the services built (the code is available in the *production* branch of this repo.)

+### Ongoing work - Recommended future developments

+* Modify the models associated to the authentication system to increase the cohesion between the JWT-based system and the built-in DRF authentication system.
+* Modify the models of the Movies app to atomize the data, following the normalization rules established internationally.
+* Check the logic and abstract all the possible behaviors/procedures in order to improve the service performance and increase its scalability.
+* Build a more robust data architecture, using dedicated cloud-based services, to make as independent as possible the data from the app, and ensure high availability.
+* Implement strict security policies on the cloud service used for the app deployment, for example, if the service is a VM (Virtual Machine), define inbound rules to filter the trafic based on, for example, IP addresses; In addition, implement a tracking system to monitor the users activity and limit the use of the service to prevent DoS and DDoS attacks.
+* Implement testing procedures to increase the quality of the services provided